ycrc/ycrc.github.io/docs/clusters-at-yale/access/ood.md

 The above four URLs are also called cluster OOD URLs.
 They are available to any user with a research account (also called a lab account) on the clusters.
 Your research account is the same as your NetID.

-### Course Open OnDemand Web Portals

-Courses on the clusters have their own course-specific OOD URLs, also called course OOD web portals.
-Through the course OOD URLs, students will sign in with their NetID but work under their student account.
-The course URLs all follow the same naming convention: `coursename.ycrc.yale.edu`.
-More information about course OODs can be found at [academic support](https://research.computing.yale.edu/services/academic-support).
+### OOD for Courses

+Each course on the YCRC clusters has its own URL to access OOD on the cluster.
+The URL is unique to each course and is also called course OOD.
+Course OODs all follow the same naming convention: <b>coursename.ycrc.yale.edu</b>. 'courename' is an abbreviated name given to the course by YCRC.
+Students must use the course URL log in to OOD.
+They will with their NetID to sign in but work under their student account on the cluster.

+Course OOD and cluster OOD have different URLs, even if they use the same physical machine.
+Student accounts can only log in to OOD through a course OOD URL, and a regular account (same as your NetID) can only log in through the cluster OOD URL.

 !!! warning
-    If you only have a student account, but try to sign in through the cluster OOD URL, you will get an error in the browser:
+    If you only have a student account, but try to log in through the cluster OOD URL, you will get an error in the browser:
     ```
     Error -- can't find user for cpsc424_test
     Run 'nginx_stage --help' to see a full list of available command line options.
     ```
-    Instead, use the course OOD URL.
+    Use the URL for your course OOD will resolve the problem.

+Additional information about course OOD can be found at [academic support](https://research.computing.yale.edu/services/academic-support).

 ## The Dashboard